-And what I think is really perhaps the most important aspect of this, you have to take into account when it was created in 1990s.
-It was promoted by Lula and by Fidel Castro as a space for debate to reflect on the failure of real existing socialism as the Stalinist Eastern European regimes were called.
-So to reflect on what had failed what had to be renewed, this was the the way it was presented, and explicitly to reflect on socialism and to promote socialism in Latin America, of course in in the reference the conception of socialism.
+And what I think you have to take into account when it was created in 1990s.
+It was promoted by Lula and by Fidel Castro as a space for debate to reflect on the failure of real existing socialism, as the Stalinist Eastern European regimes were called.
+To reflect on what had failed what had to be renewed, this was the the way it was presented, and explicitly to reflect on socialism and to promote socialism in Latin America, of course in [their] conception of socialism.
 But today, if you look at the Sao Paulo Forum page, and how they describe themselves, the words capitalism and socialism are not even mentioned.
-The principles, they advocate, they talk about social justice and so on.
-But they never mentioned, you know this systemic (unclear) like socialism and capitalism.
+In the principles they advocate, they talk about social justice and so on.
+But they never mention this systemic definitions like socialism and capitalism.

 And we do not advocate liberal democracy.
-But this is just a way to make an apology for anti worker anti popular policies, which these governments apply.
+But this is just a way to make an apology for anti worker, anti popular policies, which these governments apply.
 But it’s presented in a sort of anti imperialist rhetoric.
-And then it’s no surprise, as we will see, in a lmoment, that, for example, in Cuba, they have close links to the Russian regime.
-Venezuela has close ties, also Nicaragua, the leading the leading members of the Sao Paulo Forum, and they often talk about multipolarity […].
-They talk about when the USSR fell, that regime fell, they characterize that the world became just one imperialist pole, but it would be better if there were many poles, which they don’t describe us imperialist, when, in fact, they are.
-This is the function – that that Russia has is an imperialist power, and China and so on.
-And so the Sao Paulo Forum parties, they view these as positive as a counterbalance.
-And, therefore, they support all of the Russian discourse on the invasion of Ukraine being a defensive war because it was being surrounded by NATO and so on.
+And then it’s no surprise, as we will see, in a moment, that, for example, in Cuba, they have close links to the Russian regime.
+Venezuela has close ties, also Nicaragua, the leading members of the Sao Paulo Forum, they often talk about multipolarity […].
+They talk about when the USSR [dissolved], that regime fell, they characterize that the world became hegemonized by just one imperialist pole, but it would be better if there were many poles, which they don’t describe as imperialist, when, in fact, they are.
+This is the function that Russia has as an imperialist power, and China.
+And so the Sao Paulo Forum parties, they view them as a positive counterbalance.
+And, therefore, they support all of the Russian discourse on the invasion of Ukraine being a defensive war because it was being surrounded by NATO, and so on.

-There is a sector, also of the population, which distrust the fact that the US government is supporting Ukraine.
+There is a sector, also of the population, which distrusts the fact that the US government is supporting Ukraine.
 This is true also.
-Many people will say, “well, if the US has lied about weapons of mass destruction in Iraq, or if it has lied, in many occasions to support groups in Latin American region, or even if they live in American countries, how can we trust that they are not making up their policy, that it’s not a policy of repression [?] and so on.”
-But I that also the fact that the Russian government denied it wanted to invade for such a long time and then invaded, that it weakened somewhat the Russian perspective in popular point of view, but this remains a something to be studied further.
-But I think there is quite a lot of space to develop solidarity activity with Ukraine in the region.
+Many people will say, “well, if the US has lied about weapons of mass destruction in Iraq, or if it has lied in many occasions to support coups in the Latin American region, or even [have invaded Latin American] countries, how can we trust that it’s not a policy of aggression”.
+But there’s also the fact that the Russian government denied it wanted to invade for such a long time and then invaded, that it weakened somewhat the Russian perspective in the popular point of view.
+This remains as something to be studied further.
+But I think there is quite a lot of [political] space to develop solidarity activity with Ukraine in the region.

-And I think it’s also important in countries like the US and in Europe, what are sometimes the left that is not so – how would I say – so reactionary, but still has a sort of romantic view of the left in in Latin America, the Stalinist reformist left, and tends to disregard left criticisms of the Sao Paulo Forum parties and their governments.
-It’s important that for them to, to deepen the discussion on Latin American politics, for example, these governments have the pink tide, sent invading troops to Haiti after the 2004 coup, which was supported by the US government.
+And I think that in countries like the US and in Europe, where most of the left still has a sort of romantic view of the left in in Latin America, the Stalinist and reformist left, and tends to disregard left criticisms of the Sao Paulo Forum parties and their governments, it’s important that for them to deepen the discussion on Latin American politics, for example, these governments of the pink tide sent invading troops to Haiti after the 2004 coup, which was supported by the US government.
 And they provided most of the troops from 2004 to 2017, occupying troops.
-This, of course, should be scandal, this should be enough to consider the Sao Paulo Forum and its member parties and the governments that have been part of it to be totally morally and politically bankrupt.
+This, of course, should be a scandal, this should be enough to consider the Sao Paulo Forum and its member parties and the governments that have been part of it to be completely morally and politically bankrupt.
 But surprisingly, you see that DSA wants to be a member of the Sao Paulo Forum and other parties in Europe and the US have this sort of romantic view of this sector of the left in Latin America.
-So I think it’s important to also fight this ignorance and this capitulation due to this sector, which as we have seen is very reactionary.
+So I think it’s important to also fight this ignorance and this capitulation to this sector, which as we have seen is very reactionary.

 NOTE: Simón then responded to a series of questions.

 Regarding Petro, it’s a more contradictory or changing position.
 At some point, for example, he traveled to Venezuela when there was this high point of the economic crisis.
-And he went to for example a supermarket in a bourgeois area, and he said it was full of, you know, delicacies.
-But now he has to [?], we’ll have to see what what direction he takes.
+And he went to for example a supermarket in a bourgeois area, and he said it was full of delicacies […] We’ll have to see what what direction he takes.

 Simón then replied to further questions

-[Regarding] how to strengthen ties with the movement.
+Regarding how to strengthen ties with the movement.
 I think that in Latin America, for us to express solidarity with with Ukraine, then we are taking a position which is militarily coinciding, you know, with the sending of weapons and diplomatic also support by European and, and US imperialism.
-For us, it’s clear that this doesn’t in any way mean, confidence or support for U.S., or European imperialism.
+For us, it’s clear that this doesn’t in any way mean, confidence or support for US or European imperialism.
 But since our countries suffer directly, the oppression of US imperialism, and in some cases, European imperialism, it’s very important for us to stress this a lot.
-For example, comparing this invasion by Russia, with whether your invasions for example, the invasion in 1965 of the Dominican Republic, right, by the US government, or the invasion of Iraq, in order to to make clear that we are using the same reasoning that the same principles are involved. repudiating the Russian invasion is the same as repudiating U.S. invasions or European invasion, for example, French intervention in Africa and so on.
-This, this leads us to have to give what perhaps is seen as exaggerated emphasis, to rejection of NATO to rejection of the US and so on.
+For example, comparing this invasion by Russia, with [other US] invasions for example, the invasion in 1965 of the Dominican Republic, right, by the US government, or the invasion of Iraq, in order to make clear that we are using the same reasoning, that the same principles are involved.
+Repudiating the Russian invasion is the same as repudiating US invasions or European invasions, for example, French intervention in Africa and so on.
+This leads us to have to give what perhaps is seen as exaggerated emphasis, to rejection of NATO, rejection of the US and so on.
 But for us, it’s necessary in order to be clear, why we reject and oppose the Russian invasion, and why we want the Russian imperialism to be defeated.

 Thanks very much, Simón, and thank you everybody for participating.
 And as I said, I hope that this is just the start of making these these links.